 As has been referenced above, law firms are ranked in a whole host of ways.
-Through ALM Legal Intelligence, you have access to surveys, lists and rankings including The AmLaw 100 and 200; the law firm “A-List”; the Midlevel Associates Survey; and the Summer Associates Survey, just to name a few.
-Visit ALM Intelligence website under the Surveys and Rankings tab.
+Through ALM Intelligence, you have access to surveys, lists and rankings including The AmLaw 100 and 200; the law firm “A-List”; the Midlevel Associates Survey; and the Summer Associates Survey, just to name a few.
 Vault also provides various rankings (available through the Vault Online Library) including the Top 100 Law Firms; The Best 20 Firms to Work For; regional rankings; diversity rankings and more.
 (ALM and Vault must be accessed through Yale’s VPN.
-Instructions are available here).
+Instructions are available here.)
 Chambers USA ranks firms by practice area.
 While these rankings may provide you with some guidance in determining which firm is right for you, it is critical that you have some understanding of the universe of employers being ranked (typically only the largest law firms); the criteria used to create the ranking (subjective attorney opinions or objective data); and the agenda of the publisher (if any).
 Use rankings as one source of information about potential employers, but do not assume that just because a firm ranks well that it will be right for you.

 Some students start their law firm research by gauging the relative “prestige” of law firms, and then aim to work at the most “prestigious” firm they can find.
 The problem with that approach is that as with beauty, prestige is in the eye of the beholder.
 Simply because a firm ranks #1 on the AmLaw 100 list (for example), does not necessarily make it a better place for YOU to work than a firm that isn’t even on the list.
 If you want to maximize your chances of securing employment with a law firm best suited to your personality, work style, and practice interests, you cannot cut corners by relying on someone else’s definition of prestige.

-For some students, an important factor in selecting a law firm is what opportunities that position will afford them when they decide it is time to move on.
-Perhaps you want to transition to a different type of law firm, a public sector position, or legal academia after a few years.
-While all of these are viable options, there are certain factors you should keep in mind as you chart your career path.
-First, review CDO’s advice on Maximizing your Time in Big Law.
+For some students, an important factor in selecting a law firm is what opportunities that position will afford them if they decide it is time to move on.
+Regardless of the transition you seek to make, there are certain factors you should keep in mind as you chart your career path.
+Review CDO’s advice on Maximizing your Time in Big Law.
 Use our alumni mentor network, YLS Career Connections, to view the varied career paths of our graduates.
 In addition, many firms devote a section of their websites to their “alumni,” depicting the career paths of attorneys who have left their firms for other opportunities.